jmenglund/pandas-charm/README.rst

 Usage
 -----

-Below are a few examples on how to use the library.
+Below are a few examples on how to use pandas-charm.
 The examples are written with Python 3 code, but pandas-charm should work also with Python 2.7.
 You need to install BioPython and/or DendroPy manually before you start:

 .. code-block::